All About Non-Small Cell Lung Cancer

 Other Risk Factors

 People who have already had lung cancer are at risk for getting it again.
 A history of interstitial lung disease, pulmonary fibrosis or tuberculosis (TB) also increases your risk of getting lung cancer.
-However, it should be stressed that cigarette smoking is by far the most important and dangerous risk factor for developing lung cancer.
+Changes in your genes, both from the environment and some inherited from your parents can also increase your risk of lung cancer.

 Lung Cancer in Never Smokers

 The number of cases of lung cancer in never smokers (people who have smoked less than 100 cigarettes in their lifetime) has been increasing in many countries, including the United States.
 Worldwide, never smokers make up 15-20% of new lung cancer cases in men, but 50% of new cases in women.
 Primarily, these are non-small cell lung cancers, as small cell lung cancer occurs almost exclusively in current or former smokers.
-Even more perplexing is how these rates vary based on geographic area – in Asia, 60-80% of women diagnosed with lung cancer are never smokers.
 This makes researchers think that lung cancer in never smokers may be a biologically different disease than in smokers.

 The cause of these cancers is not clear, though the risk factors discussed above are all possibilities.
 Researchers are studying how these cancers may respond differently to targeted therapies aimed at specific molecular abnormalities and how smoking status could be used in treatment planning.